NCAS-CMS/cf-python/docs/source/introduction.rst

 **Performance**
 ---------------

-As of version 3.14.0 (released 2023-01-31), cf uses :ref:`Dask
-<Performance>` for all of its data manipulations, which provides lazy,
-parallelised, and out-of-core computations of array operations.
+The `cf` package uses :ref:`Dask <Performance>` for all of its data manipulations, which provides lazy, parallelised, and out-of-core computations of array operations.

 ----